averkij/lingtrain-docs/docs/troubleshooting.en.md

 ### File upload fails with "File already exists" {#file-exists}

-**Cause:** A document with the same filename has already been uploaded for the same language.
+**Cause:** A document with the same stored filename has already been uploaded for the same language. `book.fb2` is stored as `book.txt` and therefore collides with an existing `book.txt`.

 **Solution:**
 1. Rename your file to a unique name before uploading